Ikisehestherjoan/The_Data_Build_Team/README.md

-# Stock Price Data Engineering Pipeline
+# Building an End-to-End Data Pipeline for Stock Price Analysis

 This project is an end-to-end data engineering and analytics pipeline that collects stock market data from a public API, cleans and transforms it, stores it in a PostgreSQL database, and visualizes insights using Power BI.
 It also includes an alert system to notify significant stock price changes or pipeline failures.